According to research, employers aren’t treating saving water at work as importantly as their workers – and our planet – need them to.

-Workplace water attitudes – it’s probably not something you’ve put much thought into before, but that’s why we’re here to do watery thinking for you.
-To help you understand your employee’s thoughts, we commissioned independent research company Censuswide to investigate attitudes about saving water at work.
+Workplace water attitudes – it’s probably not something you have data easily to hand on, so to help you get a window into your worker's thoughts we commissioned independent research company Censuswide to investigate attitudes about saving water at work.

-They surveyed public sector workers from England and Scotland, to create a report called Flowing In The Right Direction: Water Use In The Public Sector (2019).
+They surveyed public sector workers from England and Scotland, to create a report called Flowing In The Right Direction: Water Use In The Public Sector.

-Here’s what your business can learn from our research:
+Here’s what your business - and those running public sector sites or managing facilities - can learn from our research:

 It’s clear that people care about saving water.
-Of public sector workers surveyed in England and Scotland:
+Of public sector workers surveyed in England and Scotland in the 2019 survey:

 On top of this, 45% of public sector workers say they’re more conscious of their water use at work than they were in May 2018 and 50% who work in businesses say the same, which shows there’s a willingness of your employees to help towards your Sustainability and Corporate Social Responsibility goals.